Monthly Tech-Tip from Tony Hansen SignUp

 Troubles Staining of Fired Ceramic Glazes

 Ceramic glazes are glass.
 That means they are always easy to clean, right?
-Wrong.
-If the surface is not developed it will be difficult or impossible to clean.
+Wrong - because the surface is not always glassy.

 Media Predicting Glaze Durability by Chemistry in Insight-Live